 Fellow Since 2006

-This profile was prepared when Allan Williams was elected to the Ashoka Fellowship in 2006.
+This description of Allan Williams's work was prepared when Allan Williams was elected to the Ashoka Fellowship in 2006.

 Allan Williams is teaching young people to understand government as well as promote leadership through a program that models actual government ministries in high schools.